 For example, Alberta student loans will have a variable rate (floating rate) of the CIBC prime + 1%, or a fixed rate of CIBC prime + 2%.
 This means that if the prime rate is currently 3.70%, then a variable-rate student loan would have an interest rate of 4.70%, or you can lock-in a fixed rate of 5.70%.

 Not all provinces charge interest on the provincial portion of your government student loans.
 For example, British Columbia does not charge interest on BC provincial student loans.
 Other provinces that don’t charge interest on student loans are: Manitoba, Nova Scotia, New Brunswick, PEI, and Newfoundland & Labrador.
+Additionally, student loan forgiveness programs are also decided on a provincial level.
 The table below shows student loan interest rates for government loans, current as of June 2022.

 Payday loans have extremely high interest rates.
 Even though payday loans are only borrowed for a short amount of time, usually two weeks, the interest charged can still be significant.
 For example, a typical two-week payday loan with a $15 per $100 fee would have an annual percentage rate (APR) of almost 400%.
 In comparison, credit cards typically have APRs ranging from around 20%, although you can also find low-interest credit cards or cards with balance transfer offers.